paruby/thesis/README.md

 sudo apt-get install texlive-science
 ```

-The tex is compiled by running the following command:
+The tex is compiled by `cd`ing to the `template` directory and running the
+following command:

 ```
-latexmk -pdf thesis
+make
 ```